sourcefuse/loopback4-microservice-catalog/services/authentication-service/src/providers/README.md

 ### LOCAL_SIGNUP_PROVIDER

 This provides a function that gets the data from the signup token and is responsible for performing all tasks required to signup a user.
+You can also find an implementation of this provider in [auth-basic-example](../../../../sandbox/auth-basic-example/).

 Sample implementation -